 Kenneth Doren

-His latest opuses (2005) restructures musical expectations: “Immortal Misbegotten” a reworking of Ludwig van Beethoven's famous six Op.
-18 String Quartets condensed into one piece and “Pathetic Piano” a breakdown of Beethoven's Op.
-13 PathÈtique Sonata into ten new audience interactive videos.
-Last summer (2006) he composed the music “Imperial Wild” for the Motion Ensemble for Sackville N.B.’s contemporary arts festival, as well as composed a new score for Michael Trent and Mocean Dance’s “Mappa Mundi” production in Halifax.
+His most recent opuses (2005) restructure musical expectations: “Immortal Misbegotten” is a reworking of Ludwig van Beethoven's famous six Op.
+18 String Quartets condensed into one piece, and “Pathetic Piano” breaks down Beethoven's Op.
+13, Pathétique Sonata into ten new audience-interactive videos.
+In summer 2006 he composed the music “Imperial Wild” for the Motion Ensemble, for Sackville N.B.’s contemporary arts festival, as well as a new score for Michael Trent and Mocean Dance’s “Mappa Mundi” production in Halifax.

 Videography